mrc-ide/deterministic-malaria-model/README.md

-# deterministic-R-model
+# Imperial College Deterministic Malaria Model
 This repository contains the R package version of the Imperial College malaria full transmission model.
+This is an age-stratified model, which incorporates the acquisition and loss of immunity experienced by human populations living in malaria-endemic settings.
+The parameterisation of the model is informed by data from a range of settings across sub-Saharan Africa.
+The model facilitates the introduction of public health interventions against malaria, such as insecticide-treated nets or indoor residual spraying.
+The seasonality of malaria transmission, driven by rainfall patterns, can also be specified in the model.
+Characterising malaria transmission observed in a particular setting can help inform decision-making on which interventions against malaria could be most impactful.

 ## Learning the model
 Assuming that you are new to the model, the first step is to read the papers that describe the model to get a good understanding of the theory behind it and how it works.
 To start with you should read: